| Homepage Cooking schools directory Contact |

 strong and you must move these things all the time.
 The meat becomes

 grey and looses moisture.
-If you find it all too dry add some oil.
+If you find it all too dry add fat.
 Do

 that for around five minutes then reduce fire and put your fingers in